-Although the Group believes that its continued focus on high-quality origination within a more granular risk appetite has enabled sustained improvements in the credit quality of its corporate portfolios, the Group remains alert to broader uncertainties and the "new normal" which will follow the COVID-19 pandemic.
+Although the Group believes that its continued focus on high-quality origination within a more granular risk appetite has enabled sustained improvements in the credit quality of its corporate and consumer portfolios, the Group remains alert to broader uncertainties and the "new normal" which will follow the COVID-19 pandemic.

-Principal uncertainties include the continuing impact of the COVID-19 pandemic and its effect on the operating environment and the overall macroeconomic outlook across the Group's footprint.
-See the risk factor entitled "Risks relating to the Group and its business operations - The COVID-19 pandemic, and the emergence of new diseases, could continue to affect the business, results of operations and financial condition of the Issuer and of the Group materially and adversely".
-Uncertainties also include macroeconomic conditions, in particular, the global economic slowdown, the economic recovery rate and emerging market risks.
-The COVID-19 pandemic and its associated economic slowdown have exacerbated already deteriorating market conditions causing liquidity and potentially solvency issues for a number of the world's poorest countries.
-The combination of economic downturns, increased unemployment, capital flight, commodity price collapses, political instability resulting from the social consequences of COVID-19, and increased debt obligations for extending financial support may make it difficult for some countries to refinance their debts.
-The G20 Debt Service Suspension Initiative (the "DSSI") for the world's poorest nations was extended on 7 April 2021 to 31 December 2021 and impacts market access and medium-term lending to some sovereigns.
-The recent Common Framework for Debt Treatments beyond the DSSI reiterated the need for private sector creditors to participate.
+Principal uncertainties include the Russia-Ukraine crisis, the continuing impact of the COVID-19 pandemic and its effect on the operating environment and the overall macroeconomic outlook across the Group's footprint, the economic recovery rate, supply chain dislocations and emerging market risks.
+See the risk factor entitled "Risks relating to the Group and its business operations -The COVID-19 pandemic, a reduction in the effectiveness of vaccines and the emergence of new diseases, could continue to affect the business, results of operations and financial condition of the Issuer and of the Group materially and adversely".
+The most recent outbreak in China has triggered lockdowns in certain metropolitan areas, including Shanghai, but the sustainability of China's zero-COVID-19 policy remains uncertain.
+The COVID-19 pandemic, the response to it and its associated global economic slowdown had caused liquidity and potential solvency issues for a number of the world's poorest countries.
+The combination of economic downturns, increased unemployment, the Russia-Ukraine crisis (which has resulted in a further spike in the price of energy and commodities), supply chain disruptions, capital flight, political instability and increased debt obligations for extending financial support have made it difficult for some countries to refinance their debts.
+A sharp tightening of financial conditions, possibly triggered by a rise in bond yields in advanced economies or a deterioration in global risk sentiment, could also push-up debt servicing costs for such countries.
+With the expiry of the G20 Debt Service Suspension Initiative (the "DSSI") on 31 December 2021, as at the date of this Offering Circular, the Issuer is aware of three countries (Zambia, Ethiopia and Chad) having requested for their debt to be restructured as part of the Common Framework for Debt Treatments beyond the DSSI.
+In addition, Sri Lanka defaulted in April 2022 on its foreign debt and will require comprehensive restructuring of these obligations.

-Long term low or negative interest rates, in addition to the response to the economic impact as a result of COVID-19, means that developed market central banks have seen record balance sheet expansion.
-There is a risk this may result in asset bubbles and/or inflation in the longer term.
+Long term low or negative interest rates, in addition to the response to the economic impact as a result of the COVID-19 pandemic, means that developed market central banks have seen record balance sheet expansion in recent years.
+There is a risk this may result in asset bubbles and/or persistent inflation.
 Refinance risk may also become an increasing concern.

-Any change in global or country-specific economic conditions or asset values, adverse changes in the credit quality of the Group's borrowers and counterparties, and adverse changes arising from a deterioration in economic conditions or asset values (including a prolonged or severe deterioration) could reduce the recoverability and value of the Group's assets and require an increase in the Group level provisions for bad and doubtful debts or write-downs experienced by the Group as was the case in 2020, as some of the underlying risk would manifest upon the removal of support measures.
+Any change in global or country-specific economic conditions or asset values, adverse changes in the credit quality of the Group's borrowers and counterparties, and adverse changes arising from a deterioration in economic conditions or asset values (including a prolonged or severe deterioration) could reduce the recoverability and value of the Group's assets and require an increase in the Group level provisions for bad and doubtful debts or write-downs experienced by the Group, as some of the underlying risk would manifest upon the removal of support measures.
 The Group may also experience these effects if a systemic failure in one or more financial systems were to occur (see the risk factor entitled "Credit and traded risk - The Group is exposed to systemic risk resulting from failures by banks, other financial institutions and corporates").